Ariana Savalas: Debut singles and EP

 Savalas' first jazz EP, Sophisticated Lady, was a combination of her original compositions as well as two standards from the Great American Songbook, including the song "Sophisticated Lady" by Duke Ellington, Mitchell Parish, and Irving Mills which she named the record after.
-Savalas was widely known in the cabaret world headlining in venues such as the New York Friars' Club and Michael Feinstein's late New York cabaret Feinstein's.
-She was the opening act for saxophone legend Kenny G and has toured the world with 14 time Grammy nominee Dave Koz.
+Savalas headlined venues such as the New York Friars' Club and Michael Feinstein's late New York cabaret Feinstein's.
+She was the opening act for saxophone player Kenny G and has toured the world with Dave Koz.